anachromeJ/dotfiles/README.md

 dotfiles.git
 ============
-This is a set of configuration files used for emacs and bash.
+This is a set of configuration files used for emacs, bash and zsh.
 Forked and personalized from https://github.com/startup-class/dotfiles

-Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your `bash` and `emacs` development environment as follows:
+Clone this and configure your development environment as follows:

 ```sh
 cd $HOME